The Bankrate promise

 Many digital banks offer mobile apps where customers can complete basic banking activities, such as checking their balances and transferring funds between their own accounts or to peers.

 Mobile banking as a primary method of accessing bank accounts has increased greatly in recent years.
-In 2015, it was the primary method of banking for 9.5 percent of Americans; this increased to 34 percent in 2019, becoming the most prevalent primary method, according to the FDIC.
+In 2017, it was the primary method of banking for 15.1 percent of Americans, according to the FDIC; this has since increased dramatically, reaching 48 percent (from ABA data), becoming the most prevalent primary method.

 The benefits of mobile banking include: